thunderbird/thunderbird-accounts/README.md

 A server will be available at [http://localhost:8087/](http://localhost:8087/)

-### Generate an FXA Encryption Secret
+### Generate `SECRET` keys

-Generate one with this command:
+Generate a random secret with this command:

 ```shell
 docker compose exec backend uv run manage.py generate_key
 ```

-Use this value for the `FXA_ENCRYPT_SECRET` variable in your `.env`.
+Use this value for the following variables in your `.env` file:

+- `FXA_ENCRYPT_SECRET`
+- `SECRET_KEY`
+- `LOGIN_CODE_SECRET`

+It's fine to use the same key for all three; this is only for development.

-Then, restart your docker containers
+After making this change, restart your docker containers.

 ### Create a superuser